Skip to content

 How to Organize & Upload Documents

 Each case in Case Center is organized into Bundles.
-These bundles act as a digital folder and are broken down into sub-bundles for specific events and hearing types.
-Once you have located your case, you will have access to the bundles you would require for your matter with the court, such as:
+These bundles act as a digital folder for specific hearings in the case.
+Counsel and parties will have access to the following bundles:

-• The Pleadings sub-bundle (for Civil and Family cases only).
+• The Pleadings bundle (for Civil and Family cases only).

-Below are tips regarding organizing and uploading documents into Case Center.
+Below are tips on organizing and uploading documents into Case Center.

 Important!

-• For Civil Cases, self-represented persons should attempt to upload documents to Case Center if possible.
-Court Services will review event bundles and, where appropriate, take steps to ensure that the self represented litigant’s filed materials are available in Case Center for the judicial officer presiding at the event.
+• For civil cases, outside of the Toronto Region, self-represented persons should attempt to upload documents to Case Center, where possible.
+Court Services will review event bundles and, where appropriate, take steps to ensure that the self-represented person’s filed materials are available in Case Center for the judicial officer presiding at the event.

 • In the Toronto Region:

-When documents are uploaded to Case Center, they are automatically assigned page numbers by the system.
-This means you are not required to apply your own page numbering to documents.
+When a document is uploaded to Case Center, it is automatically assigned page numbers.
+Counsel and parties are not required to apply their own page numbering to a document.

-If you wish to apply your own page numbers in your document creating software, ensure you place them at the top left or centre of the page.
-Case Center will use the top and bottom right of the page to apply its autogenerated page number, so do not use the top or bottom right corner for your own pagination.
-The presiding judicial officer will rely on the Case Center-generated page numbers when reviewing and referring to your document, so it is important that these page numbers are easily visible.
+Page numbers applied in document creating software must be placed at the top left or centre of the page.
+Case Center will use the top and bottom right of the page to apply its autogenerated page number, so users should not use the top or bottom right corner for their own pagination.
+The presiding judicial officer will rely on the Case Center-generated page numbers when reviewing and referring to a document, so it is important that these page numbers are easily visible.

 Hyperlinks in documents that point to external websites will remain active after the document is uploaded to Case Center (e.g., linking a factum to caselaw on www.canlii.org).
-Use the hyperlinking function in your word processing software.
+Counsel and parties can use the hyperlinking function in their document processing software.
 These hyperlinks will appear in Case Center with a faint purple box around the text that is hyperlinked, as seen below:

 Case Center Image

-Clicking on an external hyperlink in Case Center will open the link in a new tab on your browser.
+Clicking on an external hyperlink in Case Center will open the link in a new tab.

 Internal hyperlinks (bookmarks) pointing to a place within the same document will remain active after the document is uploaded to Case Center.
 For example, a table of contents in an abbreviated book of authorities can be linked to each of the authorities within.
-Use the bookmarking function in your word processing software.
-These hyperlinks will also appear in Case Center with a faint purple box around the text that is hyperlinked, as seen below:
+Counsel and parties can use the bookmarking function in their word processing software.
+These hyperlinks will also appear in Case Center with a faint purple box around the text that is bookmarked, as seen below:

-Clicking on these internal hyperlinks will navigate you to the page the link directs to on the “Review” screen.
+Clicking on these links will navigate to the page in Case Center.

-*NEW* Bookmarks that exist in PDF documents are now retained and will be navigable in Case Center after upload.
-To ensure your bookmarks are retained, make sure to follow these steps when uploading:
+*NEW* Bookmarks in PDF documents are now retained and will be navigable in Case Center after upload.
+Counsel and parties must follow these steps when uploading to Case Center:

-1. Save your document using the Standard Document Naming Protocol as referenced in the appropriate Practice Direction as the title of your documents.
+1. Save the document using the document naming protocol as referenced in the appropriate Practice Direction as the document title.

-2. Find your case in Case Center and select Update Case.
+2. Find your case and select Update Case.

 6. Select the “Upload File(s)” option.